HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 ```

 ##### Months with the most crimes reported
 Below we're going to order all of the months from most crimes reported to least reported and report the corresponding average temperature high for each month.
 We joined the "crimedata" and "vancouver_weather" tables using their corresponding date columns.
-The DATENAME function was used so the months would appear in word form instead of numerical form in the output.
+The DATENAME statement was used so the months would appear in word form instead of numerical form in the output.

 ```
 SELECT